MajidFiaz/documentation/_includes/shared_doc/platform_overview/homepage/index.md

 In the navigation bar, the Account Settings page can be accessed to view all the account details: personal information, submitted semantic artefacts, mailing list subscription, customisation options and the personal API Key (Figure 2).

 ![Homepage]({{site.figures_link}}/{{page.portal}}/Figure2.png)

+### O’FAIRe tool
+The Ontology FAIRness Evaluator (O’FAIRe) tool is a web service that performs an automatic FAIRness evaluation of semantic artefacts by analysing metadata fields associated with particular questions corresponding to each FAIR principle and sub-principle.

+The tool automatically executes the tests and evaluates how the semantic artefacts respond to the questions, providing a global normalised FAIR score associated with some basic statistics.
+To better understand which are the features of the tool and how the FAIRness evaluation is executed for each semantic artefact, please go [here](#fair-score).
+To learn more about the tool please visit the [GitHub page](https://github.com/agroportal/fairness).

+### Footer

+The footer contains all the EcoPortal support links, divided into five sections:

+- Products:
+  - Release Notes
+  - API
+  - OntoPortal
+- Support:
+  - Contact Us
+  - Documentation
+- Legal:
+  - Terms & Conditions
+  - Privacy Policy
+- About:
+  - About us
+  - Team
+  - Cite Us
+  - Projects